thameemsh/understanding-typescript/s03_ts_compiler_and_config/README.md

 {
   "compilerOptions": {
     //...
-    "noUnusedLocals": true /* Report errors on unused locals. */, "noUnusedParameters": true /* Report errors on unused parameters. */, "noImplicitReturns": true /* Report error when not all code paths in function return a value. */, "noFallthroughCasesInSwitch": true /* Report errors for fallthrough cases in switch statement. */
+    "noUnusedLocals": true /* Report errors on unused local variables, but usused global variables are allowed. */, "noUnusedParameters": true /* Report errors on unused parameters. */, "noImplicitReturns": true /* Report error when not all code paths in function return a value.
+For ex. if we have an if statement inside a function but don't have return if the if statement is not met */, "noFallthroughCasesInSwitch": true /* Report errors for fallthrough cases in switch statement. */
     //...
   }